omegat-org/swing-extra-locales/README.md

 ## How to use

-Call `Locales.initialize()` once before starting GUI parts.
+Call `org.omegat.swing.extra.ExtraLocales.initialize()` once before starting GUI parts.
 It automatically detects a system locale from "user.language" system properties.
 When the locale is supported by the library, the library load translations into Java runtime through `javax.swing.UIManager`.

-## How to add translations for other languages
+## How to contribute translations

-1. add basic_xx.properties bundle
+1. Add or update basic_xx.properties and gtk_xx.properties bundle file under src/main/resources/org/omegat/swing/extra
-2. Update `Locales.supported` constant array.
+2. Update the `ExtraLocales.supported` constant array.

 ## License and copyright

-This library is distributed under GPL-3 license.
+This library is distributed under GPL-2 license with Class Path exception.
 Some parts of the project are deliverables of `org.omegat:lib-mnemonics` and `netbeans` project.

 Russian Translation copyright 2004-2005 Maxym Mykhalcuk